 will provide a packing list by email upon request.

-It´s only possible to pay with Nepalese Rupees.
-We do recommend to have 2500 Rupees / day
+It´s only possible to pay with Nepalese Rupees - we recommend to have 4000 Rupees per day

 March – May (flowering season) and September – November (after the monsoon season they sky becomes very clear and pleasant)